European decisions halting Rwanda deportations could be ignored under Raab plans

 The Bill would also seek to protect Government plans to increase the use of separation centres for extremists from legal challenges based on the right to socialise.

+Sacha Deshmukh, Amnesty International UK’s chief executive, said the legislation would represent “a giant leap backwards for the rights of ordinary people”.

+“Ripping up the Human Rights Act means the public is being stripped of its most powerful tool to challenge wrongdoing by the Government and other public bodies.
+This is not about tinkering with rights, it’s about removing them,” he said.

-The Ministry of Justice also says it would boost press freedom by introducing a stronger test for courts to consider before ordering journalists to disclose their sources.
+The Ministry of Justice has also said the Bill would boost press freedom by introducing a stronger test for courts to consider before ordering journalists to disclose their sources.

 But Labour issued a warning over the Government’s intension to constrain the ability of courts to impose “positive obligations” on public services such as the police that was afforded under the Human Rights Act.